QR Code Security & Quishing Report 2026 — 5M Scans

 QR Code URL Safety: The Big Picture

-| Security Status | Percentage | What It Means for Scanners |
+| Security Status | URL-Type QR Codes | What It Means for Scanners |

 |---|---|---|

-| Verified Safe | ~85% | URL passed all automated security checks — QR code activates immediately |
+| Verified Safe | 87.3% | URL passed all automated security checks — QR code activates immediately |

-| Flagged for Review | ~15% | URL requires additional verification — QR code shows security interstitial until resolved |
+| Flagged for Review | 12.7% | URL requires additional verification — QR code shows security interstitial until resolved |

-| Elevated Threat | <1.5% | URL shows active phishing, malware, or brand impersonation indicators |
+| Moderate Risk or Higher | 1.6% | URL shows multiple risk indicators — phishing, malware, or brand impersonation patterns |

 For context, Acronis reports that 12% of all phishing attacks in 2025 contained a QR code, and CNBC found that 26% of all malicious links are now delivered via QR codes.
-This means QR code generators are a critical chokepoint for preventing phishing URLs from reaching millions of smartphone scanners.
+QR code generators are a critical chokepoint for preventing phishing URLs from reaching millions of smartphone scanners.

 Monthly Threat Trends: December 2025 to April 2026

 QR code security is not static — threat patterns shift month to month.
-Our data reveals significant variation in flag rates across the 5-month analysis period.
+Our data reveals significant variation in URL flag rates across the 5-month analysis period.

-| Month | QR Codes Created | Verified Safe | Flagged | Flag Rate |
+| Month | URL Flag Rate | Observation |

 This pattern mirrors industry-wide data: Keepnet Labs reports that QR phishing attacks jumped 25% in 2025 alone, hitting over 26 million Americans with malicious links.
 Growth in QR code adoption inevitably brings growth in abuse attempts.